lsst-ts/ts_mtdome/README.rst

 #########
-ts_MTDome
+ts_mtdome
 #########

-``ts_MTDome`` is a Commandable SAL Component (CSC) to control the dome for the Simonyi Survey Telescope at the Vera C. Rubin Observatory.
+``ts_mtdome`` is a Commandable SAL Component (CSC) to control the dome for the Simonyi Survey Telescope at the Vera C. Rubin Observatory.

 `Documentation <https://ts-mtdome.lsst.io>`_